aka The Never Dead

 Coscarelli creates a funereal world that hovers somewhere on the twilight edge of the real world.
 Notedly, the film sets itself in a distorted version of reality – there are almost no daylight scenes and the few we get are always shot with threatening overtones of grey skies.
 Apart from the principals, a bartender and some people at the funeral, there are almost no other characters in the film.

 The explanation for everything – something about people being killed and then shrunken for use as slave labour in another higher gravity dimension – is delightfully preposterous and comes nowhere near offering any reason for half the goings-on.
 It is, as the title suggests, a ‘phantasm’ – a figment of the imagination or an illusion – and you can only appreciate Phantasm not as coherent narrative but as a film that seems to operate on the logic of a dream.
 (Even then, the “it was all a dream” ending and the twist then offered on that makes no sense in terms of the internal logic the film establishes).
 Indeed, Don Coscarelli says that the film originally came to him in a recurrent dream – one wherein he was being pursued by the silver spheres.
 The same surreal incursions and underminings of dream and reality was conducted a few years later with Wes Craven’s A Nightmare on Elm Street (1984), which more than likely drew some influence from Phantasm.

-Angus Scrimm has gone onto become a genre favourite as a result of his part as The Tall Man and makes regular appearances in low-budget productions including the likes of Jim Wynorski’s spoof Transylvania Twist (1990), Subspecies (1991) where he plays the vampire king, Mindwarp (1992), Vampirella (1996) and Wishmaster (1997).
+Angus Scrimm (1926-2016) went on to become a genre favourite as a result of his part as The Tall Man and makes regular appearances in low-budget productions including the likes of Jim Wynorski’s spoof Transylvania Twist (1990), Subspecies (1991) where he plays the vampire king, Mindwarp (1992), Vampirella (1996) and Wishmaster (1997).